CurtinIC/optimus_ingestor/extract/README.md

 ```

 Run the service script setup command (if it doesn't already exist, creates the folder structure for published data).
+Note that unlike when data files are published, the service setup command does *not* change folder permissions or
+group (any changes need to be done manually).
 ```bash
 [BASE_PATH]/extract/extract.sh setup
 ```